|« PreviousNext »|

 m = month

-You'll see two sets of reports in your bucket: one is the Downloadable CSV Report for Programmatic Billing Access, and the other is your Cost Allocation Report (also a CSV file).
+You'll see two sets of reports in your bucket: one is the Downloadable CSV Report for Programmatic Billing Access, and the other is your Cost Allocation Report.

 To sign up for the Cost Allocation Report

 Set up your account for Programmatic Billing Access, if you haven't done so already.
-To get a Cost Allocation Report, you must enable CSV Reports and Programmatic Billing Access.
+Enable CSV Reports and Programmatic Billing Access.
 AWS publishes Cost Allocation Reports to a designated Amazon S3 bucket.

 Go to the Billing Preferences page.